How Do You Balance Pool pH?

 You probably already know that keeping pool water sanitized is important.
 Swimmers, debris, bugs and anything else that finds its way into your pool can leave behind germs that compromise your pool water’s safety and quality.
 But did you know these things can also throw off the balance of your pool water’s chemistry?

-Keeping pool water properly balanced is about maintaining certain chemical measurements in the pool water within healthy ranges.
+Keeping the water properly balanced is about maintaining certain chemical measurements in the pool water within healthy ranges.
 There are three key measurements to pay attention to when you’re balancing pool water:

-- Calcium hardness: Calcium hardness is your pool water’s ratio of dissolved calcium to water.
+- Calcium hardness: Calcium hardness is your swimming pool's ratio of dissolved calcium to water.
 Higher levels of calcium, along with minerals like magnesium, cause water to become “hard,” while low levels leave water “soft.”
 The proper level of calcium hardness in pool water should be in the range of 200 ppm to 400 ppm.

 In addition to understanding these different measurements, you should understand in what order you balance pool chemicals.
 Start with total alkalinity since this will have an effect on pH.
 Then, test and adjust pH levels if needed.
 Finally, you can adjust calcium hardness if it is out of range.
 Finish by sanitizing the pool and adding any other substances the pool needs.